It works on my machine.

 Cognitive biases are just shortcuts in decision-making.

 Biases make life possible.
 They are needed because they make us choose faster.
+In this world, indecision can get you killed.
 When a lion is chasing you, you can only survive if you find a solution fast.
+Will you take this job or not?
+You have to decide now.
+And with too little information.

 Had we not developed biases, we wouldn’t be alive, not as individuals, not as a species.

-Biases are just a little more advanced form of “last time I ate this thing and liked it, let’s order the same thing today”.
+Biases are just a little more advanced form of “last time I ate This thing and liked it, let’s order This thing again today”.

 Biases are bad